equivalentideas/home/_posts/2015-01-17-nsw-pecuniary-interest-disclosures.markdown

 * [Ray Williams, Member for Hawkesbury](https://archive.org/download/NSW_Pecuniary_Interests_2013-2014/2014-06-30_Williams_Ray_pecuniary-interests.pdf)
 * [Guy Zangari, Member for Fairfield](https://archive.org/download/NSW_Pecuniary_Interests_2013-2014/2014-06-30_Zangari_Guy_pecuniary-interests.pdf)

-If any of the entries are wrong [let me know](/contact) and I'll see what I can do.
+If any of the entries are mismatched [let me know](/contact) and I'll see what I can do.

+Presently, the only other way to access these files is via one big unsearchable PDF.
+Breaking them up into individual, labeled files is the first step towards making them more accessible.

 This wouldn't have been possible without the work of [Henare Degan](https://twitter.com/henaredegan), [Jamie Pillora](https://github.com/jpillora) and everyone who came to the [#nswvotes meetup this week](http://www.meetup.com/OpenAustralia-Foundation/events/219652731/) and made it such a fun night.